Brown Spots on Hydrangea Leaves: What’s Going on and What to Do About It

-Spots on hydrangea leaves are not only unsightly, but can also be problematic.
-Hydrangea plants with spots may flower less and have smaller blooms.
+Brown spots on hydrangea leaves are not only unsightly, but can also be problematic.
+Hydrangea plants with brown or blackspots may flower less and have smaller blooms.
 Therefore, if you notice spots on your hydrangea leaves, you need to determine the cause and then treat it.

 You’ve enjoyed gorgeous hydrangea blossoms during the blooming season but then one day notice spots on your hydrangea leaves.
 Unfortunately, no matter the cause, these spots typically worsen as summer progresses, especially if the season is unusually wet.
 As soon as possible, you need to determine what is causing these spots on your lovely hydrangea plants and what to do about it.